 Another fantastic option for exploring all the best things to do near Yosemite in Tuolumne CA is the Black Oak Casino and Resort.
 The rooms are luxurious and the property offers an outdoor swimming pool and heated jacuzzi hot tub.
 The casino is in the building next door to the hotel and offers tons of entertainment and gaming options from your typical casino games to live music, and arcade for the kids, and restaurants.
 The best part is that you’re also just at the doorstep of Yosemite and nearby attractions.

 There’s also an RV park here and their own gas station!
 It’s also easy to get to Sonora from Black Oak Casino.

 Rush Creek Lodge

 We didn’t get to stay here but we did get to tour the property and eat at the incredible restaurant at Rush Creek Lodge.
-The property is located on the Big Flat Oak Entrance of Yosemite and offers sophisticated lodge offering suites and villas in the forest.
+The property is located on the Big Oak Flat Entrance of Yosemite and offers a sophisticated lodge offering suites and villas in the forest.
 There are multiple outdoor heated pools you can enjoy year-round and free nightly s’mores and outdoor campfires.
 The property is gorgeous and this is another hotel we will be considering for future visits.